Phuket for AmericansLTR Visa

 The Four Categories

-Wealthy Pensioner — Most Accessible for American Buyers
+Wealthy Pensioner — Most Accessible for Americans

-Requirements: Age 50+, passive income of $80,000+/year (Social Security, pension, investment income, rental income), health insurance coverage of $50,000+.
+Requirements: Age 50+, passive income $80K+/year, health insurance $50K+.

 Work permit: Not included.
-This is a retirement residency category.
+Retirement residency.

 Wealthy Global Citizen

-Requirements: Net assets of $1M+, personal income of $80,000+/year for the past 2 years, health insurance or $100,000 Thai bank deposit.
+Net assets $1M+, income $80K+/year for 2 years, health insurance or $100K Thai bank deposit.
+Work permit included.

-Work-from-Thailand Professional
+Work-From-Thailand Professional

 Highly Skilled Professional

-LTR Visa vs Thailand Elite Card
+LTR vs Thailand Elite Card

 FactorLTR VisaElite Card